 This Musical Barn is a replica of the Musical Barn of Eady, built by William Darling in 1866.
 16 year old Eby Sallows of Coldwater, played his violin in the cupola in the early 1900's, entertaining his neighbours, giving the barn its name.
 The original cupola sits behind the Musical Barn.

-Our Musical Barn continues Eby's tradition by hosting a Monday Night Music program, entertaining the Village of Coldwater and tourists, beginning August long weekend until Labour Day Mondays, 7pm-9pm.
+Our Musical Barn continues Eby's tradition by hosting a Saturday Night Music program, entertaining the Village of Coldwater and tourists, beginning August long weekend until Labour Day Saturdays, 7pm-9pm.